 A few years ago, I asked mom if she was angry about my strange behaviour.
-She admitted being upset about her shoes.
-Later, she learned how to deal with her little minimalist by constantly checking our garbage bin.
-And, yes, I still do that, I know it is annoying!
-Why my parents need to keep out of date medicine for a years?
+She admitted she was upset about her shoes.
+Later, she learned how to deal with her little minimalist.
+My mom was more often checking our garbage bin.
+And, yes, I still do that, I know it isn’t very pleasant!
+Why do my parents need to keep out-of-date medicine for years?
 Why do they need to buy an extra closet for clothes they will never wear?

 People have their own reasons to be minimalists.
-My reason is an aesthetic lifestyle combined with an obsessive-compulsive behaviour.
-No other ways I can explain why I was so crazy about decluttering as a kid.
-Recently, I became an extreme minimalist so that I could easily travel with all my belongings.
+My reason is an aesthetic lifestyle combined with obsessive-compulsive behaviour.
+I cannot explain why I was so crazy about decluttering as a kid.
+Recently, I became an extreme minimalist so that I could effortlessly travel with all my belongings.

-To simplify my life, I buy the same brand and style shoes – the black classic 3 eyeled dr. Martens that are often mixed up with men shoes.
+To simplify my life, I buy the same brand and style of shoes – the black classic 3 eyelid dr. Martens are often mixed up with men’s shoes.
 They look great for any occasion!
-My current Martens are suffering from a serious hole, but I can’t find where to buy this brand in Morocco.
-So, I just close my eyes and imagine that this hole doesn’t exist (lol, hope nobody will translate this into Lithuanian for parents!).
-And it is kinda punk, as long there is no rain in Marrakech.
+My current Martens is suffering from a serious hole, but I can’t find where to buy this brand in Morocco.
 For the summer shoes, last month I found a pair of Birkenstock!
-Always loved them and discovered again.
+Always loved them and discovered them again.
 Bye, bye, cheap flip-flops!

 I can’t stand having too many cosmetic bottles in my bathroom.
-It has to be exactly the amount I need for the daily routine.
-I remember, my previous roommate liked buying shampoo even if her old one didn’t finish.
-She used to line them up in the shower causing me a big minimalistic headache!
+It has to be exactly the amount I need for my daily routine.
+I remember my previous roommate liked buying shampoo even if her old one didn’t finish.
+She used to line them up in the shower, causing me a big minimalistic headache!
 So, of course, I slowly started to eliminate some bottles.

 What cosmetic products do I prefer?
-Living in Morocco, I use natural beauty products as the rose water, ghassoul, (Moroccan clay for hair and body), Argan oil.
-With ghassoul, you can wash your hair, make body/face masks.
-Argan oil is perfect for hair, skin, nails.
-My Casablanca based friend Laura is writing an amazing blog about the minimalist healthy lifestyle and natural beauty tips 1beautiful-mind.blogspot.com.
-I got so much inspiration from Laura, especially, how to use Moroccan beauty products.
+Living in Morocco, I use natural beauty products such as rose water, ghassoul, (Moroccan clay for hair and body), and Argan oil.
+With ghassoul, you can wash your hair, and make body/face masks.
+Argan oil is perfect for hair, skin, and nails.
+My Morocco-based Ukrainian friend Laura is writing an amazing blog about the minimalist healthy lifestyle and natural beauty tips 1beautiful-mind.blogspot.com.
+I got so much inspiration from Laura, especially how to use Moroccan beauty products.

-Recently, my minimalism as a condition flourished so deep that I can’t even buy new clothes.
+Recently, my minimalism as a condition flourished so deep that I couldn’t even buy new clothes.
 I love going to the stores, but after buying something new, the next day I often return it back.
 Only the strongest clothes survived and found a place in my closet.
-E.g. the combo of black high waisted jeans and white shirt (have 5 pairs).
+E.g. the combo of black high-waisted jeans and a white shirt (have 5 pairs).
 It always looks so classy and you can add any flair.

-I wear some clothes so frequently that my friends call them an uniform, like this yellow blouse that you will notice in many Blondie in Morocco Instagram pics.
+I wear some clothes so frequently that my friends call them a uniform, like this yellow blouse that you will notice in many Blondie in Morocco Instagram pics.

 Perfume – always the scent of lilac.
-The last 5 years I am using AERIN Lilac Path that captures the spirit of spring and makes it last.
+For the last 5 years, I am using AERIN Lilac Path which captures the spirit of spring and makes it last.
 This scent reminds me of my childhood when I used to play in the backyard full of blooming lilac trees.
 I get wild every time I smell flowering lilacs.
 Today, after googling the meaning of this flower, I found out that my favourite violet lilacs symbolize spirituality and magenta – love&passion.
 Not sure, what colours are inside the perfume, but I hope both!

-Only a simple Adidas backpack for travelling and more fancy bag/backpack made by Lithuanian designer brand Indigo Textile.
-Have it for 3 years (getting a bit old) and planning to buy a new one, only different colour.
+Only a simple Adidas backpack for travelling and a fancier bag/backpack made by Lithuanian designer brand Indigo Design.
+Have had it for 3 years (getting a bit old) and planning to buy a new one, only a different colour.

-Minimalistic lifestyle enhanced many areas in my life: concentrating on one goal, less drama in personal life, being more in the present.
-Minimalistic lifestyle eliminated worries, doubts.
+A minimalistic lifestyle enhanced many areas of my life: concentrating on one goal, less drama in my personal life, and being more in the present.
+A minimalistic lifestyle eliminated worries, and doubts.
 I became more conscious.
 Life became simple.